watashi/fbghc/docs/users_guide/phases.rst

 .. ghc-flag:: -dynamic
     :noindex:

-    When generating code, assume that entities imported from a different package will be dynamically linked.
-This can reduce code size tremendously, but may slow-down cross-package calls of non-inlined functions.
+    Build code for dynamic linking.
+This can reduce code size tremendously, but may slow-down cross-module calls of non-inlined functions.
 There can be some complications combining :ghc-flag:`-shared` with this flag relating to linking in the RTS under Linux.
 See :ghc-ticket:`10352`.

     Note that using this option when linking causes GHC to link against shared libraries.